mapillary/inplace_abn/README.md

 - **Added compatibility with fp16**
 - **Requires now PyTorch 1.0**

-We have modified the imagenet training code and BN syncronization in order to work with multiple processes.
+We have modified the imagenet training code and BN synchronization in order to work with multiple processes.
 We have also added compatibility of our Inplace ABN module with fp16.

 If you use In-Place Activated BatchNorm in your research, please cite:
 ```bibtex